-To modern eyes, the discovery of King Arthur's grave may appear to be little more than a clumsy hoax, but in the context of the times it was a subtle master-stroke.
-One can only imagine contemporary political players drawing a collective breath of admiration as they learned of this audacious, Machiavellian manoeuvre.
-The monks had gone from despair to victory in the space of a heartbeat.
+To modern eyes, the discovery of King Arthur's grave may appear to be little more than a clumsy hoax, but in the context of the times it was a an audacious and cunning move.
+The monks had effectively restored their fortunes overnight.
 The monarch was obliged to support the abbey, thereby increasing its rank and status.
 The royal purse-strings were forced open.
 The support of the ruling class was guaranteed.
 Extra revenue streams were opened as a result of the abbey's enhanced standing.
+An elaborate shrine developed around the recently discovered bones, now relocated to within the church infront of the high altar.
 There was no doubt now that the new church would eventually be completed, and completed on a grand scale.

 The road to rebuilding the abbey wasn't without its obstacles.
 1192AD saw the beginning of a chain of events that would delay work on the church and plague the abbey for many years to come.
 Savaric FitzGeldewin was appointed to the bishopric of Bath and began his campaign to take control of Glastonbury Abbey.